elastic/observability-docs/docs/en/ingest-management/fleet/api-generated/README.md

 The process described here is a Fleet-specific instance of the process described for generating Kibana OpenAPI documentation in general.
 Refer to the Kibana OpenAPI [readme file](https://github.com/elastic/kibana/tree/main/docs/api-generated) for details.

-Open API specifications (OAS) exist in JSON for the Fleet in Kibana, though they are experimental and may be incomplete or change later.
+Open API specifications (OAS) exist in JSON for the Fleet, though they are experimental and may be incomplete or change later.

-A preview of the API specifications can be added to the Fleet Guide by using the following process:
+A preview of the API specifications can be added to the Fleet and Elastic Agent Guide by using the following process:

 .
 Install [OpenAPI Generator](https://openapi-generator.tech/docs/installation),
 or a similar tool that can generate HTML output from OAS.